jsnshrmn/vagrant_infrastructure/README.md

 OULibraries vagrant_infrastructure
 =========

 A starting point for testing infrastructure playbooks in Vagrant.
 Provisions multiple machines, including an Ansible control machine.
 Then uses the Ansible machine to configure the various boxes appropriately for their roles.

-Currently provisions:
-* Drupal
+Currently includes projects that define environments for:
-* CAS
+* OU web dev
-* Nginx
+* CAS dev

-Though there is a way to go before all of these provision nicely together, since the CAS and Nginx roles are still being written.
+* OJS dev

 Requirements
 ------------